sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 * *Namenode*:    The king of HDFS.
 * *Datanode*:    Datanodes hold HDFS chunks; they're coordinated by the namenode.

 Tasktrackers and datanodes are slave nodes, and are usually assigned together to some node group.
-The jobtracker and namenode are master nodes; they act as coordinators for MapReduce and HDFS, respectively, and no more than one of each should exist.
+The jobtracker and namenode are master nodes; they act as coordinators for MapReduce and HDFS, respectively, and only one of each should exist.
 (A single node may share both responsibilities.)

 ##### Machine Spec ####